 A drive on the main highway through the heart of the Sonoma Valley yields many a beautiful vineyard view, but few signs for wine tasting and virtually no commercial clutter of any kind.
 Yet tucked away in the sleepy hamlet of Glen Ellen is a wealth of wine tasting opportunities at wineries that span the whole history of winemaking in Sonoma County, back to the very beginning.
 It would take intrepid visitors several days to visit the top wineries in Glen Ellen.
 Here's a list to get you started.

-One of Glen Ellen’s newest family ventures, the ultra-modern Hamel tasting room and terrace looks southwest over the valley, from the opposite side of Benziger.
-Badgers are big here with the Hamels, but also excellent hospitality, food pairings and great wines like estate Zinfandel.
+One of Glen Ellen's newest family ventures, the ultra-modern Hamel tasting room and terrace looks southwest over the valley, from the opposite side of Benziger.
+Badgers are big here with the Hamels, as well as excellent hospitality, food pairings, and great wines like estate Zinfandel.

-On a side street just a block from Arnold Drive, Laurel Glen offers lovers of mountain-grown Cabernet Sauvignon an opportunity to explore the revitalization of another classic Glen Ellen winery.
-Laurel Glen made one of the early “cult” Cabs in the 1980s, but fell off the radar for a while.
+Laurel Glen offers lovers of mountain-grown Cabernet Sauvignon an opportunity to explore the revitalization of another classic Glen Ellen winery.
+Laurel Glen made one of the early 'cult' Cabs in the 1980s, but fell off the radar for a while.
 Not so, for in-the-know collectors of the wines of this Sonoma Mountain gem.
-Although under newer ownership, the winery’s legacy is in good hands with winemaker Randall Watkins, whose father was good friends with Laurel Glen founder Patrick Campbell.
-In a former architect’s studio, this is a quiet detour, a fascinating new and old “discovery” for fans of structured Cabernet.
+Although under newer ownership, the winery's legacy is in good hands with winemaker Randall Watkins, whose father was good friends with Laurel Glen founder Patrick Campbell.

 Although many of the wines at Eric Ross Winery originate from other appellations, this rustically situated tasting room is very Glen Ellen, indeed.
 Viognier and Syrah are star varietals poured by friendly folks in this barn-style structure, located just across the road from an historic mill and winery that dates to the mid-1800s.